MadhurimaProjects/Time_series_project/README.md

 disaster and should be allotted with higher SDRF for immediate relief of the casualties..
 Also this applies for central share.

+## Time series Analysis & Forecasting
+Method Used:

+ Collecting the data and cleaning it
+ Preparing Visualization with respect to time vs key feature  Observing the stationarity of the series
+ Developing charts to understand its nature.
+ Model building – AR, MA, ARMA and ARIMA (VAR for bivariate time series forecasting)  Extracting insights from prediction
+ Forecasting.

+Findings:
+1. Central has allocated most of the funds during Corona pandemic.
+2. Bivariate Time series model(variance autoregressive model) gives better forecasted values than univariate time series models.

+## Summary
+1. From the clustering we see the SDRF central share and state share have high positive association.
+In other words ,the central and states allocates high SDRF for higher disaster-prone states and lower SDRF for less disaster-prone state.
+The allocation is fair.
+We confirm this by using Rank correlation which comes out to be positive indicating high association between the two shares.
+2. Using regression it can be said that the length of coastline and area of each state also have significance influence on the allocation of SDRF.
+Geometrically the coastline plays a significant role in the natural disaster as the coastline area is more prone to cyclone , hurricane, flood etc. Statistically it is also evident that the states with coastal region are allocated with more SDRF.
+ We also forecasted the SDRF (both state and central share) for year 2024.
+The VAR model gives better values than the forecasted values by univariate time series model by reducing the MSE significantly due to the consideration of correlation between the 2 sets of data(state share and central share).
+3. Another interesting find is that central allocated huge SDRF share during the corona pandemic in 2019-2020.